gramineproject/gramine/Documentation/devel/features.md

 attestation and remote attestation flows.
 Additionally, the `/dev/attestation/keys/` pseudo-dir exposes pseudo-files to set encryption keys (in particular, for encrypted files).

-For detailed information, refer to the ["Attestation and Secret Provisioning" documentation of Gramine](../attestation.html#low-level-dev-attestation-interface).
+For detailed information, refer to the {ref}`"Attestation and Secret Provisioning" documentation of Gramine <low-level-dev-attestation-interface>`.

 <details><summary>Related pseudo-files</summary>